arciellabrience/MicroManage-A-Microbusiness-Manager-Program/README.md

 # MicroManage-A-Microbusiness-Manager-Program
-Software Design Laboratory (LBYCPD2) course using the Python programming language for the PostgreSQL database, the HTML and the CSS structural languages in the PyCharm software.
+Software Design Laboratory (LBYCPD2) course using the Python programming language for the PostgreSQL open source object-relational database system, and the HTML and CSS structural languages in the PyCharm software.

 **Version 1.8**